MoinDalvs/A_Guide_for_Actuarial_Science/README.md

 + $450 x 1,000 = $450,000
 + $450,000 x 12 = $5,400,000

+##### **Note:**
+Enrollment can potentially vary per month.
+Due to enrollment variance, aggregate stop-loss coverage may have either a monthly deductible or an annual deductible.

+With a monthly deductible, the amount an employer must pay could change every month.
+With an annual deductible, the amount the employer must pay would be summed for the year and usually based on estimates from the initial month of coverage.
+Many stop-loss plans will offer an annual deductible that is slightly lower than the summation of deductibles over 12 months.

 ![image](https://user-images.githubusercontent.com/99672298/207517746-784795e7-a43b-45d2-8991-42f2ae03a26e.png)

 #### Stop-Loss Insurance Contract Terms and Terminology